EricFram/EricFram.github.io/_posts/2016-09-29-What-Is-Limitless-Fortune.md

 The game also keeps track of insurance and maintenance costs for ships.
 The gritty details are automated, but players have to consider that their greatest asset might also cost them a lot more money that they might expect.
 This is meant to mirror the real-life costs of maintaining and insuring real estate cars, boats, or other assets.

-Many of the games ships can only be used after beating the game in certain ways.
+Many of the game's ships can only be used after beating the game in certain ways.
 I don’t want to spoil everything, so play the game to find out!

 ###Planets and Trade###